obsproject/obs-websocket/docs/partials/introduction.md

     DontClose = 0,
     // Reserved
     UnknownReason = 4000,
-    // The requested `Content-Type` specified in the request HTTP header is invalid.
-    InvalidContentType = 4001,
     // The server was unable to decode the incoming websocket message MessageDecodeError = 4002,
     // A data key is missing but required